 423-794-6320 julesc@jonesboroughtn.org

-Check Reviews and Ratings: Customer reviews and ratings can give you insight into the business's reputation.
-Verify Contact Information: Verify the phone numbers and email addresses listed.
+Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
+Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
 If available, visit the business's official website.
-Check Business Address: Use the provided Google map to verify the business location before planning a visit.
+Confirm Business Location: Use the provided Google map to verify the business location before planning a visit.

-Working Hours: Check the business's operating hours to make sure they are open when you call.
+Operating Hours: Check the business's operating hours to make sure they are open when you call.
 Check for any holidays or days when the business might be closed.
-Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Alternate Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Check Representative's Identity: Verify the identity of the person you are talking to.
 You can ask for their name and position and cross-check it on the business's official website.
 Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to speak with a certified privacy legal advisor to ensure compliance and to secure your rights and interests.
+It is also advisable to seek guidance from a licensed privacy attorney to ensure compliance and to preserve your rights and interests.
 You can find more information here by looking up a licensed privacy attorney.

 Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
 Report the problem to local consumer protection agencies if necessary.
-Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
 Use this form to report the issue: Contact Us Form